WayScience/CytoSnake/docs/install.md

 :maxdepth: 4
 ```

 Installing CytoSnake is very simple!
-The only requi
+The only requires ...
 Currently, CytoSnake is not `pip` nor `conda` installable.

 However, one can install `CytoSnake` package through github by following these steps: